allegro/allegro.tech/_posts/2018-04-26-From-Java-to-Kotlin-and-Back-Again.md

 }
 ```

-In my opinion, the Kotlin’s type system with all these *scalish* `!`, `?`, and `!!` is too complex.
+In my opinion, Kotlin’s type system with all these scala-like `!`, `?`, and `!!` is too complex.
 Why Kotlin infers from Java `T` to `T!` and not to `T?`?
-It seems like Java interoperability spoils the Kotlin’s killer feature &mdash;
+It seems like Java interoperability spoils Kotlin’s killer feature &mdash;
-the type inferring.
+the type inference.
 Looks like you should declare types explicitly (as `T?`) for all Kotlin variables
 populated by Java methods.